-It’s principle ingredient is aubergine, a popular vegetable in Sicilian cooking.
-In Italy, it is is known as melanzane from the words, ‘mela insane’ - the insane apple!
+Its principle ingredient is aubergine, a popular vegetable in Sicilian cooking.
+In Italy, it's known as melanzane from the words, ‘mela insane’ - the insane apple!
 It was first introduced to Sicily by the Arabs and is regularly used in local specialities such a pasta alla Norma or Melanzane alla Parmigiana (an aubergine, tomato and cheese bake).

 Serves 4 / 5